cylmat/react-playground/README.md

 ## Running React on Repl.it

+**Github from replit**
+- Use branch backup-replit, main didn't sync

 [React](https://reactjs.org/) is a popular JavaScript library for building user interfaces.

 [Vite](https://vitejs.dev/) is a blazing fast frontend build tool that includes features like Hot Module Reloading (HMR), optimized builds, and TypeScript support out of the box.